Back to Blog

 Can I migrate between these apps?

 Yes, with caveats.
-Obsidian and Logseq both use markdown, making migration between them relatively smooth.
+Obsidian and Logseq OG both use markdown, making migration between them relatively smooth.
 Notion export produces markdown, but formatting, databases, and embedded content require cleanup.
+The new database-backed Logseq adds a wrinkle: its markdown export layer is still in development, so check it before committing.
 Plan for manual work when migrating.

 Is Obsidian really free?

-Yes.
-Obsidian is free for personal and commercial use.
-Sync ($4/month) and Publish ($8/month) are optional paid features.
-You can use free alternatives for both—iCloud for sync, a static site generator for publishing.
+Yes, and since February 2025 that includes commercial use at work with no license required.
+Sync ($4/month billed annually) and Publish ($8/month billed annually) are optional paid features.
+You can use free alternatives for both: iCloud for sync, a static site generator for publishing.

 Does Notion work offline?